Big changes are coming to the Fort Worth Zoo and things are getting wilder. In 2016, the Fort Worth Zoo announced

 In October 1991 – with the Zoo facing decreasing city support, demands to replace outdated animal housing and declines in attendance – the Association assumed management of the Zoo's day-to-day operations under a contract with

 the City of Fort Worth.
-Since 1991 (and up until fundraising began for this campaign), the Association has raised more than $186 million from private entities, foundations and corporations for Zoo improvements and new exhibits.
-In 1992, the Zoo hosted a grand reopening, unveiling two new exhibits – W orld of Primates and Asian Falls – and numerous improvements throughout the Zoo.
+Since 1991 (and up until fundraising began for this campaign), the Association has raised more than $186 million from private entities, foundations and corporations for Zoo improvements and new habitats.
+In 1992, the Zoo hosted a grand reopening, unveiling two new habitats – W orld of Primates and Asian Falls – and numerous improvements throughout the Zoo.
 Within the first year, Zoo attendance soared to approximately 1 million visitors in a fiscal year – almost double that of the previous year – and has maintained ever since.

 After witnessing the poaching problem and plight of several species in the wild, while also experiencing breeding and conservation successes here at home, Zoo officials began identifying the Zoo’s needs over the next 20 years and beyond.
 Planning for

 A Wilder Vision began in 2011 and developments are now underway.
-Divided into four stages – African Savanna, Elephant Springs, Hunters of Africa & Asian Predators and Forests & Jungles – the plan encompasses not only a mission for conserving the animal kingdom, but also for educating and motivating future leaders.
+Divided into four stages – African Savanna, Elephant Springs, Asian Predators & and Hunters of Africa Forests & Jungles – the plan encompasses not only a mission for conserving the animal kingdom, but also for educating and motivating future leaders.

 African Savanna opened to the public in the spring of 2018 and imitates the natural ecosystem of east Africa, where diverse species roam freely together.
 “We are very excited to bring multiple species together to mimic life in the wild,” said Zoo Executive Director Michael Fouraker.
 “Although most of these species already call the Zoo home, guests will be able to come face to face with these animals and engage in ways that they’ve never been able to before.”
 Two main features Zoo officials are excited to share with Zoo guests are the African Savanna’s giraffe feeding experience and underwater hippo viewing.

 Other areas will be completed over the next seven years and will change the way visitors explore the Zoo and interact with the animals.
-Reimagined and modernized exhibits will change the physical landscape of the Zoo, allowing guests to wind through shaded trails during their visit.
+Reimagined and modernized habitats will change the physical landscape of the Zoo, allowing guests to wind through shaded trails during their visit.
 The Zoo will also become home to new species, like wild dogs, African leopards, clouded leopards and okapi, which the Zoo hopes will help continue to strengthen the bond between humans and animals.

 A cornerstone of the Fort Worth Zoo’s mission is conservation.
 The Zoo is proud to coordinate or support conservation projects in more than 30 countries around the world in addition to the work done here in Fort Worth.
 Both at home and abroad, the Zoo dedicates staff time, resources and financial support toward education, conservation and animal care.

 A Wilder Vision will provide an opportunity to continue the Zoo’s extensive conservation work locally and globally.
-With the completion of the expanded and renovated exhibit space, the Zoo will be able to continue its breeding programs and conservation leadership in state-of-the-art facilities, which is an absolute necessity in order to keep these animals alive for future generations.
+With the completion of the expanded and renovated habitat space, the Zoo will be able to continue its breeding programs and conservation leadership in state-of-the-art facilities, which is an absolute necessity in order to keep these animals alive for future generations.
 Status in the Wild

 Greater one-horned rhino status: vulnerable